 Report a lost visa via fax to the issuing embassy post aboard.
 Visas cannot be replaced while in the United States.
 When you return home, you can apply for a replacement passport.

-The I-94 is an electronic arrival/departure record is used by Department of Homeland Security to track who has entered and exited the U.S. This card is necessary when applying for a driver’s license, Social Security number, Optional Practical Training, and Curricular Practical Training.
+The I-94 is an electronic arrival/departure record is used by Department of Homeland Security to track who has entered and exited the US.
+This document is necessary when applying for a driver’s license, Social Security number, on-campus work, Optional Practical Training, and Curricular Practical Training.

 As an F-1 or J-1 visa holder, your immigration record in SEVIS is under IUP’s control as long as you are in status.